-Syntax validation and formal standard validation can be done for example with preflight of the (non-free) Adobe Acrobat.
-It can also be done (only for PDF 1.7 and older) also with the free PDF Accessibility Checker (PAC 2024) [5].
-There is also the validator veraPDF [10] which can also handle PDF 2.0 files.
+Syntax validation and formal standard validation can be done with the validator veraPDF [13] which can also handle PDF 2.0 files.
+Other options (only for PDF 1.7 and older) are preflight of the (non-free) Adobe Acrobat and the free PDF Accessibility Checker (PAC 2024) [5].
 A quite useful tool is "Next Generation PDF" [3], a browser application which converts a tagged PDF to html, allows to inspect its structure and also to edit the structure.
-For PDF 2.0 files there is also a checker based on the Arlington model from veraPDF
+For PDF 2.0 files there is also a checker based on the Arlington model from veraPDF.